Blockstream/satellite/doc/tbs.md

 ## TBS Drivers

 Next, install the device drivers required to use the TBS 5927 or 5520SE receiver.
 The installation rebuilds and rewrites the Linux Media drivers.
 Hence, unless you are setting up a dedicated machine to host the TBS receiver, using a virtual machine (VM) would be safer and **recommended**.
-By doing, the drivers will be installed directly on the VM instead of your main machine.
+By doing so, the drivers will be installed on the VM instead of your main machine.

 When using the GUI, the driver installation starts automatically after clicking the "Install Dependencies" button on the Receiver tab, as shown below: